 There are three final assessments for the A Level English Literature specification 7712:

 These exams are set nationally by AQA and take place every summer.
 You must sit all papers in one exam diet.

 Important Exam Information

-You'll have to buy the set texts for this course yourself.
+You'll have to buy the set texts for this course.
 Many can be found cheaply second-hand, or for free online.
-The full list can be found under 'What will I get?'
+You can find the full list under 'What will I get?'

 Exam centre and registration fees aren't included in your course fees, as they'll be paid directly to your exam centre.
 The cost will vary depending on which centre you choose, with private schools and colleges generally being more expensive than state schools.

 Find out more about arranging your exams here, or contact our A Level course advisors by phone, email or web chat.
 We're happy to help!